 Dr. Karīna Vasiļevska-Das is an anthropologist who primarily studies the interplay of children’s health and citizenship practices in the former Soviet Union.
 She holds a PhD from the UC Berkeley/UCSF Joint Program in Medical Anthropology.
 Karīna uses acting, walking, and singing to enhance her life as a writer and a mother of two children.
 She is committed to infusing academic writing with creativity and individuality.

-Theme: An introduction to designing writing routines that are tailored to each individual, sustainable over time, and adaptable to changing needs.
+Theme: An introduction to designing a writing practice that is tailored to you, sustainable over time, and adaptable to changing needs.

-Theme: This session covers all that can go awry with writing routines, and what to do when life derails your best-laid plans.
+Theme: This session covers all that can go awry in your writing practice, and what to do when life derails your best-laid plans.

 Outlines, Maps, and Walks in the Park: Planning for Writing